- Lead and managed the design and research efforts

 Awards: Winner, All India Japanese Business Pitch Contest 2020

 There are two key parts to achieving effective memorization – Context and Repetition.
 I realized that songs have the perfect formula for doing just that!
-The lyrics have a bunch of common words and phrases that repeat and the melody just gets stuck in your head.
 Most people tend to even listen to one song several times on repeat.
 Music can be heard while doing other routine activities like chores or while commuting.

 Read in depth case study